 Once you’ve replaced your homes windows, you want to protect your investment.
 We have a few suggestions to help keep your replacement windows looking like new.

 Use FlexScreens, the most durable window screen on the market.
 Here at Window Nation, we are excited to offer FlexScreens to accompany most of our double-hung window models.
-FlexScreen technology is built to withstand force with a unique flexible design that will make these that last window screen you will ever need.
-A snap to mount or unmount and they won’t dent or scratch like
+FlexScreen technology is an engineering marvel that’d fit right into the Nelson-Atkins Museum.
+It’s built to withstand force with a unique flexible design that will make these that last window screen you will ever need.
+The installation is as smooth as jazz and will prevent dents and scratches.

 Keep Them Clean.
 Vinyl windows are low maintenance, but that doesn’t mean they don’t need a good reliable cleaning.
-A good habit is to clean interior and exterior windows in the fall and again in the spring.
+A good habit is to clean interior and exterior windows in the fall and again in the spring (I know, sometimes it’s hard to tell the difference here in KC).
 The good news, keeping your new windows looking like new is as simple as a spritz and a rinse Learn more.

 Replacement Windows from Window Nation